The Bankrate promise

 3. Don’t forget about cash

 Cash is an often overlooked part of building a portfolio, but it does come with certain benefits.
-Though it is a near certainty that cash will lose value over time due to inflation, it can provide protection in the event of a market downturn.
+Though it is a near certainty that cash will lose value over time due to inflation, it can provide protection in the event of a market selloff.
 Depending on the amount of cash in your portfolio and other investments you hold, cash could help your portfolio decline less than market averages during a downturn.

 Cash also gives its holders optionality.
 This means that the value isn’t from holding the cash itself, but rather from the options cash gives you when the future environment is different from today’s.
 Most people tend to think of the investment opportunities available to them currently and ignore what might be available in the future.
 But when you hold some cash in your portfolio, you’ll be well-positioned to take advantage of any future investment bargains when the next market downturn comes.

-4. Target-date funds can make it easier for you
+4. Target-date funds can make it easier

 Another way of maintaining a diversified portfolio is by investing in target-date mutual funds.
 These funds allow you to pick a date in the future as your investment goal, which is often retirement.
 When you’re far away from the goal, the fund invests in riskier assets like stocks and then shifts the portfolio’s allocation toward safer assets like bonds or cash as you get closer to your goal.
 You’ll want to understand how the fund is investing, but these can be great for people who are looking for more of a “set it and forget it” approach.